Serene-Arc/bulk-downloader-for-reddit/README.md

 ## Program Modes
 All the program modes are activated with command-line arguments as shown [here](#using-the-command-line-arguments)
-### saved mode
+- **saved mode**
-In saved mode, the program gets posts from given user's saved posts.
+  - Gets posts from given user's saved posts.
-### submitted mode
+- **submitted mode**
-In submitted mode, the program gets posts from given user's submitted posts.
+  - Gets posts from given user's submitted posts.
-### upvoted mode
+- **upvoted mode**
-In submitted mode, the program gets posts from given user's upvoted posts.
+  - Gets posts from given user's upvoted posts.
-### subreddit mode
+- **subreddit mode**
-In subreddit mode, the program gets posts from given subreddits* that is sorted by given type and limited by given number.
+  - Gets posts from given subreddit or subreddits that is sorted by given type and limited by given number.

-Multiple subreddits can be given

-*You may also use search in this mode.
-See [`py -3 script.py --help`](#using-the-command-line-arguments).*
+  - You may also use search in this mode.
+See [`py -3 script.py --help`](#using-the-command-line-arguments).
-### multireddit mode
+- **multireddit mode**
-In multireddit mode, the program gets posts from given user's given multireddit that is sorted by given type and limited by given number.
+  - Gets posts from given user's given multireddit that is sorted by given type and limited by given number.
-### link mode
+- **link mode**
-In link mode, the program gets posts from given reddit link.
+  - Gets posts from given reddit link.

-You may customize the behaviour with `--sort`, `--time`, `--limit`.
+  - You may customize the behaviour with `--sort`, `--time`, `--limit`.

-*You may also use search in this mode.
-See [`py -3 script.py --help`](#using-the-command-line-arguments).*
+  - You may also use search in this mode.
+See [`py -3 script.py --help`](#using-the-command-line-arguments).

-## log read mode
-Two log files are created each time *script.py* runs.
-- **POSTS** Saves all the posts without filtering.
-- **FAILED** Keeps track of posts that are tried to be downloaded but failed.
+- **log read mode**

-In log mode, the program takes a log file which created by itself, reads posts and tries downloading them again.
+  - Takes a log file which created by itself (json files), reads posts and tries downloading them again.

-Running log read mode for FAILED.json file once after the download is complete is **HIGHLY** recommended as unexpected problems may occur.
+  - Running log read mode for FAILED.json file once after the download is complete is **HIGHLY** recommended as unexpected problems may occur.

 ## Running the script
-**WARNING** *DO NOT* let more than *1* instance of script run as it interferes with IMGUR Request Rate.
+**DO NOT** let more than one instance of the script run as it interferes with IMGUR Request Rate.

 ### Using the command line arguments
 If no arguments are passed program will prompt you for arguments below which means you may start up the script with double-clicking on it (at least on Windows for sure).